ahungry/vader3/README.md

 # Flydigi Vader 3 Bluetooth driver for GNU/Linux

-Adds support for the 4 back buttons/paddles, C/Z buttons, and circle/home buttons, while connected in D-Input mode under a Bluetooth connection.
+Adds support for the 4 back buttons/paddles, C/Z buttons, and circle/home buttons, while connected in D-Input mode (hold the circle/power button with the A button for a few seconds to fix - device starts in X-input mode) under a
+Bluetooth connection.

 # Installation (you have to compile it)